grusin-db/bdq/README.md

 ```

 ## Execute pipeline of multiple steps
-using DAG component to handle pararel execution
+using DAG component to handle parallel execution
 ```python
 import bdq